edgedhost/awesome-selfhosted/non-free.md

 - [Cubiks-2048](https://github.com/Kshitij-Banerjee/Cubiks-2048) - Clone of 2048 game in 3D. ([Demo](https://kshitij-banerjee.github.io/Cubiks-2048/)) `CCBYNCv4` `HTML5`
 - [untrusted](https://github.com/AlexNisnevich/untrusted) - Untrusted is a unique puzzle game designed for geeks and developers, where you solve the puzzles in the game by reading and writing Javascript. ([Demo](http://alex.nisnevich.com/untrusted/)) `CCBYNCSAv3/Custom` `Nodejs`

+## Invoicing
+- [FusionInvoice](https://fusioninvoice.com) - `⊘ Proprietary` - A self hosted invoicing and simple CRM system for freelancers and small businesses. `PHP`

 ## IPBX